Kluzko/cpp-mysql-library/README.md

 ## MYSQL schema

-I added to the project file called library.sql.
-There are queries I used to created this database.
+The project file, library.sql, contains the queries used to create the database.
+You can view a screenshot of the schema below:

 ![MySQL schema screenshot](librarySchema.png?raw=true "MySQL schema screenshot")

 ## Project features

+The library management system has the following features:

 * books
   - creating books [*]